LibrariesHacked/librarieshacked.github.io/_posts/2024-11-29-basic-libraries-cleaning.md.md

 >
 > _Public libraries in 'crisis' as councils cut services_ - **BBC News**

 It really is the most basic of data - the locations of our libraries - but getting it right has been a challenge for over a decade.
 How do we collect this data and keep it up to date?
-An annual survey (like the Arts Council dataset) is useful but also time consuming, always out of date, and doesn't serve the public in tools like [LibraryOn](https://www.libraryon.org).
+An annual survey (like the Arts Council dataset) is useful but also time consuming, always out of date, and doesn't effectively serve the public in tools like [LibraryOn](https://www.libraryon.org).
 Constantly updating the data is more efficient and less overall effort, but more of a challenge to coordinate and enforce.

 Despite this, it's a credit to the quality of the data, and the Arts Council, that it is being used.
 It has always been difficult to prove the need for quality open data, without clear examples.
-A dataset that is published and seeing usage in important reports is a good message for the sector.
+A dataset that is published and seeing usage in important reports and applications is a good message for the sector.

 ## Cleaning and enhancing the data

 There are some issues with the data.
-That's not to throw any shade on the Arts Council - their job is tough enough sending requests and chasing over 150 library services, and they've done a lot of work tidying the data before publishing.
+That's not to throw any shade on the Arts Council - their job is tough enough chasing over 150 library services, and they've done a lot of work tidying the data before publishing.

 Analysis from the ONS and BBC will have required effort to clean and enhance the data.
 A good example of data that often needs cleaning is postcodes.
 These are often manually typed - in this dataset there were many incorrect entries, and likely more that are harder to detect.
 Also the unique property reference numbers (UPRNs) were often missing or not correct.
-It may be that they're not a well understood identifier but they are mandated as a government standard for address/property data.
+It may be that they're not a well understood identifier, but they are a government standard for address/property data.

-I've done that, plus the following changes to the data to make it more useful for others,and for linking to other datasets.
+I've applied the following changes to the data to make it more useful for others, and for linking to other datasets.
 Some of this is opinionated, but trying to keep to the spirit of the original data.
-This section is worth skipping if you find tedious data corrections a little boring.
+This section is worth skipping if you find data corrections a little boring.

 - Trimmed whitespace at either end of all data entries
 - Corrected mismatches between the 'Reporting Service' and 'Upper Tier Local Authority'.
 On a few occasions these are legitimately different, but generally not.